 Contrary to SIFMA's argument, there is competition for connectivity to MIAX PEARL and its affiliates.
 MIAX PEARL competes with nine (9) non-Members who resell MIAX PEARL connectivity.
+These are resellers of MIAX PEARL connectivity-they are not arrangements between broker-dealers to share connectivity costs, as SIFMA suggests.
 Those non-Members resell that connectivity to multiple market participants over that same connection, including both Members and non-Members of MIAX PEARL (typically extranets and service bureaus).
 When connectivity is re-sold by a third-party, MIAX PEARL does not receive any connectivity revenue from that sale.
 It is entirely between the third-party and the purchaser, thus constraining the ability of MIAX PEARL to set its connectivity pricing as indirect connectivity is a substitute for direct connectivity.
 There are currently nine (9) non-Members that purchase connectivity to MIAX PEARL and/or MIAX.
 Those non-Members resell that connectivity to eleven (11) customers, some of whom are agency broker-dealers that have tens of customers of their own.
 Some of those eleven (11) customers also purchase connectivity directly from MIAX PEARL and/or MIAX.
 Accordingly, indirect connectivity is a viable alternative that is already being used by non-Members of MIAX PEARL, constraining the price that MIAX PEARL is able to charge for connectivity to its Exchange.

-The Exchange 27 and MIAX 28 are comprised of 41 distinct Members between the two exchanges, excluding any additional affiliates of such Members that are also Members of MIAX PEARL, MIAX, or both.
+The Exchange 37 and MIAX 38 are comprised of 41 distinct Members between the two exchanges, excluding any additional affiliates of such Members that are also Members of MIAX PEARL, MIAX, or both.
 Of those 41 distinct Members, 33 Members have purchased the 1Gb, 10Gb, 10Gb ULL connections or some combination of multiple various connections.
-Furthermore, every Member who has purchased at least one connection also trades on the Exchange, MIAX, or both, with the exception of one new Member who is currently in the on-boarding process.
+Furthermore, every Member who has purchased at least one connection also trades on the Exchange, MIAX, or both.
 The 8 remaining Members who have not purchased any connectivity to the Exchange are still able to trade on the Exchange indirectly through other Members or non-Member service bureaus that are connected.
 These 8 Members who have not purchased connectivity are not forced or compelled to purchase connectivity, and they retain all of the other benefits of Membership with the Exchange.
 Accordingly, Members have the choice to purchase connectivity and are not compelled to do so in any way.